Welcome to the largest mall and retail history site on the internet!

 During Dollar General's early years, the corporate headquarters was located in Scottsville, Kentucky.
 A new "HQ" and distribution facility opened there in 1973.
 The home office moved to a center city location in Nashville, Tennessee in 1989.
 In the year 2000, the home office relocated from Nashville to the suburb of Goodlettsville.

 Crowds gather for the June 1955 grand opening of the very first Dollar General Store.
-The chain, which started out in the Bluegrass State, grew exponentially between the 1970s and 1990s and is still in an expansion mode today.
+The chain, which started out in the Bluegrass State, grew exponentially between the 1970s and 1990s.

 Photo from https://newscenter.dollargeneral.com

 Above, we see a DG operation in Durham, North Carolina.
-In 2023, only the states of Montana, Alaska and Hawaii had no Dollar General stores.
+A Mexican division went into operation in March 2023.
+In 2026, only the states of Alaska and Hawaii had no Dollar General stores.

 Photo from Wikipedia / "Specious"